Friedrich-Mueller/Workexamples/SWP Privacy Preserving Machine Learning/README_extract.md

-The following is a piece of readme which was part of my contributions during the Software Project "Privacy-Preserving Machine Learning".

-<hr style="border:2px solid grey"> </hr>

 ### Membership Inference Attack

 The aim of a membership inference attack is to find whether a sample given to a trained machine learning model was part of its training data or not, which can lead to a breach of privacy.
 Specifically, a privacy breach in that regard consists of inferring values of unintended (sensitive) attributes used as input to a model, allowing assumptions about the members of a population as well as specific members that were used to train a model.